A Bobby Vee Recording Session

+Chart performance and singles

 It contains the hit singles "Sharing You" and "Please Don't Ask About Barbara", plus "In My Baby's Eyes" and a couple singles contenders, "My Golden Chance", and another Crickets composition, "Teardrops Fall Like Rain".
 "Sharing You" and "Please Don't Ask About Barbara" both peaked at number 15 on the Billboard Hot 100 singles chart in the United States, and at numbers 29 and 10, respectively, in the United Kingdom.

+The album debuted on Billboard Top LPs chart in the issue dated July 21, 1962, and remained on the chart for 6 weeks, peaking at No. 121.
+It was more successful in The UK, where it spent for 11 weeks on the album chart there peaking at No. 10.

+Later releases

-The album debuted on Billboard Top LPs chart in the issue dated July 21, 1962, and remained on the chart for 6 weeks, peaking at #121.
-It was more successful in The UK, where it spent for 11 weeks on the album chart there peaking at #10," The album was released on compact disc by Beat Goes On on March 10, 1999 as tracks 13 through 24 on a pairing of two albums on one CD with tracks 1 through 12 consisting of Vee's 1962 album, Take Good Care of My Baby.
+The album was released on compact disc by Beat Goes On on March 10, 1999 as tracks 13 through 24 on a pairing of two albums on one CD with tracks 1 through 12 consisting of Vee's 1962 album, Take Good Care of My Baby.
 Reel To Reel labels included this CD in a box set entitled Eight Classic Albums Plus Bonus Singles and was released on October 4, 2019.